pschaus/linfo2266/website/source/lp/index.rst

 BigMSimplex
 ~~~~~~~~~~~~~~

-In case the the :math:``b`` vector contains negative entries, the simplex method cannot start directly.
+If the vector :math:`b` contains negative entries in the formulation above,
-A first phase, using the simplex on a transformed problem is needed to find a basic feasible solution.
+the simplex method cannot start directly.
-Once this basic feasible solution is found, the second phase purse, also with the simplex on the the original objective.
+A first phase, using the simplex on a transformed problem, is required to find a basic feasible solution.
-This is the method implemented in the ``TwoPhaseSimplex.java`` that is provided.
+Once this basic feasible solution is found, the second phase proceeds with the simplex on the original objective.
-In the ``TwoPhaseSimplex.java``, the initialization is done
+This method is implemented in the provided `TwoPhaseSimplex.java`.

-by adding new variables :math:`x_a`, called *artificial variables* so that
+In the two-phase simplex method, the initialization is done by introducing new variables, :math:`x_a`, called artificial variables,
-those new variables compose the first basic feasible solution.
+so that these new variables form the initial basic feasible solution.
-The simplex can then start pivoting operations while minimizing the sum of those artificial variables.
+The simplex can then begin pivoting operations while minimizing the sum of these artificial variables.
-More exactly, if the original problem is
+More precisely, if the original problem is:

 .. math::
     \max \quad & cx \\